jdestefani/BigDataAnalytics_INFOH515/Docker/README.md

 #### Windows (PowerShell with Windows Linux Subsystem (WSL) installed)

+**N.B.** - For the users of the Docker Toolbox for Windows, the following commands have to be run in a PowerShell terminal.

 ```
 $nixPath="$(wsl wslpath -a '$PWD')".substring(10); docker run -v ${nixPath}:/home/guest/shared -p 8888:8888 -p 4040:4040 -p 23:22 -it jdestefani/ulb_infoh515 bash